About arc42

 3. Performance:

-• Goal: Low latency in critical operations:
+• Goal: Low latency in all interactive operations:

 4. Security: